New Student Visa route

 Find out more about how to submit your application and what documents you will need.

-To apply for a Tier 4 extension from within the UK you must:
+To apply for a Student visa (formerly Tier 4) extension from within the UK you must:

 - hold an unconditional offer for a full-time course (or be a continuing student) at the University of Plymouth and have been issued with a Confirmation of Acceptance for Studies (CAS)

 - meet academic progression requirements (contact ISA if you are unsure)